lawsonw/Soft-Eng-Assig2/README.txt

 INSTALLATION:
   This program uses the Java Runtime Enrivonment to run the Fermat.jar file.
 The user should have this installed alongside the .jar file on their machine.
 To run the program, a user needs to open their command prompt, set the directory to the location of the .jar file, and enter the line "java -jar Fermat.jar".
-This will present a set of instrucitons and allow the user to begin their input of the program.
+This will present a set of instructions and allow the user to begin their input of the program.

 INSTRUCTIONS: